rsm-gh/akbl/README.md

     and every single file has a special location defined by GNU/Linux conventions.
 This should not be customized by an user.
 If you really want to do this, you can modify the setup script, and the paths python file.

 * Why using a batch:
-  * Because it is the common way to install GNU/Linux software that do not comes of any repository
+  * Because it is the common way to install GNU/Linux software that do not comes from any repository.
-  * Because it allows to do anything it is necessary to do (Move files, start services, etc etc..).
+  * Because it allows to do anything that it is necessary to do (Move files, start services, etc etc..).
   * Because it works for any GNU/Linux distribution.
-I do not need to pass hours checking the dependencies of each distribution.
+I do not need to pass hours checking the dependencies of each distribution and making tests.
   * Because it does not requires to release the code, it can be directly taken from GIT, which allows much more flexibility.